Skip to content

 Remove glass or sapphire from the watch case

 Obviously in order to set diamonds on the watch, the glass or sapphire MUST be taken out of the watch, avoiding the glass breaking during the setting process.
 The watch case is subjected to high temperature or high pressure while drilling.
 The glass or sapphire is then kept with the movement.
 This step must be carefully done, as many types of glass are mounted into different watches, bezels, and gaskets.
-Professional Watch Diamond setters will work for hours on this delicate process.

 All those previous steps are very important to consider during the setting process.
 After thorough assessment, your watch gets "stripped" and before any stone is set, the watch case anatomy is fully and carefully disassembled.
 Each component of your watch will get sanded or buffed, polished and cleaned according to specific requirements based on the watch brands for instance Rolex or Cartier to name those famous brands that have parts of the watch case which are high polish or matte finish.
-This creates an immaculate surface for setting, a better stones reflection also diamond brilliance with any metal, ensures long-term and secure setting.

 Here are the steps: